GMory/LaraNotes/README.md

 ## Use Cases

 Some use cases include:
-- Noting models with read-able messages related to exceptions.
+- Noting models with readable messages related to exceptions.
 - Noting user log-on/off times.
 - Noting an article with the last user to edit it.